52241206765_e0d1e62d38_o

 The Indian aspirations to dominate the Indian Ocean as a net security provider are cowed by the prevailing geo-strategic environment confronting Indian influences.

-It will remain subjected to the amicable outcome of the situations being handled by not only the Indian leadership but also by the leadership of the USA, its allies, and Russia.
+The outcome will depend on the resolution of situations handled not only by the Indian leadership but also by the leadership of the USA, its allies, and Russia.

 (The writer is a Senior Fellow at South Asia Times and regularly contributes to the English Print Medium.
 She is presently associated with the Institute of Regional Studies, Islamabad.
 The views expressed in this article are the author’s own.
 They do not necessarily reflect the editorial policy of the South Asia Times.)